user202729/py-aiger-bv/README.md

 Circuit DSL can be somewhat clumsy.
 For this common usecase, we have developed the BitVector Expression DSL.
 This DSL actually consists of two DSLs for signed and unsigned BitVectors.
 All circuits generated this way have a single output word.
-We use a **big-endian** encoding where the most significant digit is the first element of the tuple representing the word.
+We use a **little-endian** encoding where the least significant digit is the first element of the tuple representing the word.
 For signed numbers, two's complement is used.

 ```python